davidhonghikim/kai-cd/md/12_Issues_Troubleshooting.md

 3. **MV3 service-worker file name** – background script must be named exactly as referenced in the manifest; our config emits `background.js` via the output hook.

 Keeping these five elements aligned prevents the "Side panel file path must exist" / "Could not load manifest" errors that plagued earlier builds.

+## Current Known Issues (v0.2.0)

+While the recent refactor stabilized the UI and core functionality, several areas require attention:

+-   **Popup UI/UX:** The popup window (`popup.html`) has some minor layout issues (e.g., scrollbars appearing unnecessarily) and the UX for button interactions could be improved.
+-   **Side Panel Behavior:** The side panel does not currently persist its state effectively.
+Switching between services or views can sometimes close it unexpectedly.
+The goal is for the panel to be a persistent, stateful workspace.
+-   **Documentation Viewer:** While the main viewer loads, internal navigation links within the markdown files do not work as expected.
+The viewer needs a more robust solution for handling relative links between documents.
+-   **UI Control Redundancy:** A review of the main tab and popup UIs is needed to identify and streamline any redundant or confusing buttons and links.
+The goal is to simplify the user flow.
+-   **Dark Theme Application:** The dark theme is not always applied consistently or automatically based on system settings, particularly in the side panel and popup.

+## Common Problems

+### Service Connection Errors